‘Power Rangers’ Star Ricardo Medina Jr. Pleads Guilty In Roommate’s Killing

 — People Magazine (@people) March 16, 2017

-After the stabbing, Medina called the police, and Sutter was pronounced dead soon after being taken to a nearby hospital.
+After the stabbing, Medina called the police, while Sutter was pronounced dead soon after being taken to a nearby hospital.
 The ex-Power Rangers Wild Force star was then arrested on suspicion of murder, but released pending further investigations.
 The L.A.
-Daily News noted that Medina was arrested again in January 2016 and charged with murder, and he has remained behind bars since then.
+Daily News noted that Medina was arrested again in January 2016 and charged with murder, and has remained behind bars since then.

 In the immediate aftermath of the stabbing incident, Ricardo Medina Jr. expressed remorse for what had supposedly happened, adding through his attorney that he was acting in self-defense, the Inquisitr wrote in October of 2016.
 That report cited a separate account from BBC News, which suggested Medina was merely trying to protect himself from Sutter when the stabbing occurred.